akaigoro/df4j/df4j-core/README.md

         }
     }
 ```
-Here we see a node with one output parameter `result` and one input parameter `param` bound to the node.
-Note the bound parameter constructor has additional parameter - a reference to the parent node.
+Note the constructor of a bound parameter has additional parameter - a reference to the parent node (this).

 ```java
     public static class Sum extends AsyncProc<Integer> {